sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 SSC also published a Functional Direction Software Strategy for departments that included the following principles: Use OSS when feasible; if not, leverage commodity products, and use best value point solutions when deemed necessary.

 All these initiatives did not have much impact on the use of OSS and open standards in the GC.
-To benefit fully from the advantages of interoperability, strategies need to be implemented across the board, rather than separately in each individual department.
+To benefit fully from the advantages of interoperability and flexibility, strategies need to be implemented across the board, rather than separately in each individual department.

-Starting in 2016, there was renewed interest in open standards, OSS and working in the in the GC, leading to international partnerships, standards, policies, directive, mandatory procedures and guidance.
+Starting in 2016, there was renewed interest in open standards, OSS and working in the open in the GC.
+In December 2017, the GC EARB members endorsed the "formalization of a common GC-wide approach to the adoption of open source within government, resulting in a more robust open community within the GC".
+This led to international partnerships, standards, policies, directive, mandatory procedures and guidance being announced and published.
 See the [Commitments](#3-commitments) section of this strategy.

 #### ESDC